mikecroucher/Git_Academic_Benefits/Readme.md

 ## A single point of truth

 I've even seen folders like the one above passed down generations of PhD students like some sort of family heirloom.
-I've seen labs where multple such folders exist across a dozen machines, each one with a mixture of duplicated and unique files.
+I've seen labs where multiple such folders exist across a dozen machines, each one with a mixture of duplicated and unique files.
 That is, not only is there a confusing mess of files in a folder but there is a confusing mess of these folders!

 This can even be true when only one person is working on a project.
 Perhaps you have one version of your folder on your University HPC cluster, one on your home laptop and one on your work machine.
 Perhaps you email zipped versions to yourself from time to time.
 There are many everyday events that can lead to this state of affairs.